 This page is divided into to sections.
-The first section contains general information about Spain and the secound part contains information about all the cities I have been to.
-In adition to this page you might find my page Roundtrip Iberia usefull.
+The first section contains general information about Spain and the second part contains information about all the cities I have been to.
+In addition to this page you might find my page Roundtrip Iberia usefully with some additional information.

 General information about Spain

 Spain is the largest country on the Iberian Peninsula and the second largest country in Europe next to France.
-Tapas, flamenco, great architecture, great nature, bullfighting and wine are some of the most famous things from Spain.
+Tapas, flamenco, great architecture, great nature, bullfighting, sangria and wine are some of the most famous things from Spain.
 In Spain you will find great beaches, fun nightlife and diverse cultural regions and historic cities.
 It makes a great destination for any kind of trip.
-The country is alot more than sunny beaches if you have alook under the surface.
+The country is a lot more than sunny beaches if you have a look under the surface.
 There is everything from lush meadows and snowy mountains to huge marshes and deserts in the south east.
 While summer is the peak for sun you should try Spain in the other seasons as well.
 As a former world dominating power there are so many interesting historical places to visit.
-I have done some extensive traveling all over mainland Spain and I love the country.
-While traveling the country I have avoided traveling during summer because of the heat.
-I have been traveling Spain looking at the country through cultural and historical eyes.
+I have done some extensive travelling all over mainland Spain and I love the country.
+While travelling the country I have avoided travelling during summer because of the heat.
+The southernmost region, which is named Andalucía, is one of the warmest places in Europe.
+If you want to travel around and do some sightseeing I recommend to get there from September to April.
+I have been travelling Spain looking at the country through cultural and historical eyes.

 There are a number of ways to get into Spain.
-From neighboring European countries, a drive with the car or a train ride is reasonable; visitors from further away will probably be using air travel.
+From neighbouring European countries, a drive with the car.
+Visitors from further away will probably be using air travel.
 Iberia is the national carrier in Spain but there are numerous other carriers flying to different destinations in Spain.

 Travelling within Spain